Kobby-rgb/Kobby-rgb/README.md

 <div class="github-introduction">

 I’m a passionate Software Engineer and Cybersecurity Analyst, blending creativity with technical expertise in full stack development.
-My journey spans **software engineering planning**, robust web and app creation, and safeguarding digital assets.
+From engineering robust web apps to fortifying digital assets, I thrive at the intersection of innovation and security.
+My journey spans software planning, building sleek user experiences, and hunting vulnerabilities before they become headlines.

+Curious by nature, I’m always researching new technologies, tinkering with robotics, and creating content that empowers the tech community.
+Let’s connect, collaborate, and shape the future—one bold project at a time! 🚀.

 I thrive on discovering new technologies, building secure systems, and sharing insights with the community.
 Whether it’s developing web apps, normalizing databases, or tackling security challenges—I love turning ideas into reality.